slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 ## Prologue
 Hello folks, In this blog-post, I am going to show you guys how I was able to bypass a "next-generation" Antivirus named Cylance Smart AV which supposedly uses neural networks for threat detection compared to traditional detection mechanisms.

-Disclosure: This attack would specifically work on the Home edition of CylancePROTECT which is also known as Smart AV and not the Enterprise edition.
+Disclosure: This attack should specifically work on the Home edition of CylancePROTECT which is also known as Smart AV and not the Enterprise edition.
 We'll discuss this later on in this post but for now, fellow readers be forewarned.

 Without any further ado, let's begin our analysis of an attack.